-Portugal is currently subject to the Regulation (EU) no. 2016/679 (the General Data Protection Regulation or "GDPR"), and to Law no. 58/2019 of 8 August, which executes and develops on certain GDPR provisions in Portugal
+Portugal is currently subject to the Regulation (EU) no. 2016/679 (the General Data Protection Regulation or "GDPR"), and to Law no. 58/2019 of 8 August, which executes and develops on certain GDPR provisions in Portugal.

-GPDR applies to the processing of personal data by entities located in EU territory (regardless of whether or not the processing takes place in the EU) and to entities located outside EU territory (whenever they provide goods and services to or monitor EU citizens).
+The GPDR applies to the processing of personal data by entities located in EU territory (regardless of whether or not the processing takes place in the EU) and to entities located outside EU territory (whenever they provide goods and services to or monitor EU citizens).

-Pursuant to the GDPR, personal data may be processed if: (a) it is carried out with the data subject's consent; (b) it is necessary for the performance of a contract with the data subject; (c) it is necessary for compliance with a legal obligation; (d) it is necessary in order to protect the vital interests of the data subject; (e) it is necessary for the public interest or in the exercise of official authority; or (f) it is necessary for the controller's or recipient's legitimate interests, except where overridden by the interests of the data subject.
+Pursuant to the GDPR, personal data may be processed if it is: (a) carried out with the data subject's consent; (b) necessary for the performance of a contract with the data subject; (c) necessary for compliance with a legal obligation; (d) necessary in order to protect the vital interests of the data subject; (e) necessary for the public interest or in the exercise of official authority; or (f) necessary for the controller's or recipient's legitimate interests, except where overridden by the interests of the data subject.
 Specific rules are established as to the validity of consent and additional data subject rights and obligations, and to the processing of special categories of data - the information previously qualified as "sensitive data" under the EU Data Protection Directive - which may include banking, financial, personal life and criminal data.